sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ### App Permissions

-The handling of app permissions is challenging.
-Fortunately, it can also be fit into the MVVM Clean + Bloc architecture.
+The handling of app permissions is challenging: It is not a product feature, rather, it sits on the framework layer so can not fit into any of the components of the MVVM Clean + Bloc architecture.

 #### [GUIDELINE] Specify app permissions in AndroidManifest.xml and Info.plist.